-In this the pride of Richard II is concluded he has nothing left to be the king of except his own “griefs” (IV.i.193).
-And Henry IV has become the new King, and it is in his prideful speeches that the final demise and execution of Richard II occurs.
-Henry IV admits “Though I wish him dead, I hate the murtherer” (V.vi.39-40).
-Even though Henry IV did not commit the execution or really even state that it should occur, it was his words in passing that cause the Exton to kill Richard II and therefore, the prideful guilt of the actions are lain on Henry IV’s head.
+In this, the pride of Richard II is concluded he has nothing left to be the king of except his own “griefs” (IV.i.193).
+And Henry IV has become the new King, and it is in his prideful speeches that the final demise and execution of Richard II occur.
+Henry IV admits, “Though I wish him dead, I hate the murtherer” (V.vi.39-40).
+Even though Henry IV did not commit the execution or really even state that it should occur, it was his words in passing that caused the Exton to kill Richard II, and therefore, the prideful guilt of the actions has lain on Henry IV’s head.

 The drama of Othello is a prime example of the next sin, which is the sin of envy.
-The serial killer in “Seven” was envious of the life that the character played by Brad Pitt had with his wife.
-He had always dreamed of having a beautiful and loving wife, but it never happened (Seven).
-It would seem, then, that envy can be on just about any aspect of a life, but most writers put it on relationships between husbands and wives.
+The serial killer in Seven was envious of the life that the character played by Brad Pitt had with his wife.
+He had always dreamed of having a beautiful and loving wife, but it never happened.
+It would seem that envy can be on just about any aspect of life, but most writers put it on relationships between husbands and wives.

 The seventh sin is wrath or anger.
-In this the character of Brad Pitt shoots the serial killer in response to the admission of guilt in his wife’s murder, which only becomes known at the very end of the movie (Seven).
+In this, the character of Brad Pitt shoots the serial killer in response to the admission of guilt in his wife’s murder, which only becomes known at the very end of the movie.
 In Shakespeare, the play of wrath would have to fall on the storyline of Hamlet in which the son avenges his father’s death, only to die himself.
 Hamlet is told by his father’s ghost that his uncle Claudius has killed him [Hamlet’s father] (I.v.40).
-In this news, Hamlet prepares actors to portray a scene written by him which is in essence the act of his father’s murder (II.ii.594-596).
+In this news, Hamlet prepares actors to portray a scene written by him, which is, in essence, the act of his father’s murder (II.ii.594-596).

-In this drama, however, Hamlet is not the only character to feel the anger and act upon it.
-Claudius, the uncle and now step-father of Hamlet, and King of Denmark bears a grudge that only the execution of Hamlet can alleviate.
+In this drama, however, Hamlet is not the only character to feel anger and act upon it.
+Claudius, the uncle and now step-father of Hamlet and King of Denmark, bears a grudge that only the execution of Hamlet can alleviate.
 After Claudius sees the play and knows that Hamlet knows the truth, he sends Hamlet away to England with two of his friends, Rosencrantz and Guildenstern.
 The letter that he sends with the men tells the English government that “the present death of Hamlet” is required.
-Luckily for Hamlet, he smells the deceit and changes it around to the deaths of Rosencrantz and Guildenstern instead, and in the process returns to Denmark to continue in his played madness of revenge.
+Luckily for Hamlet, he smells the deceit and changes it to the deaths of Rosencrantz and Guildenstern instead, and in the process, he returns to Denmark to continue in his played madness of revenge.

-The death of Ophelia is the event that is occurring upon the return of Hamlet, and it is the wrath of Laertes, the son of Polinus and the brother of Ophelia that comes after Hamlet at this point.
-Laertes had been away and returned to find that his father had been murdered by Hamlet, though it was not on purpose, and that Ophelia has gone mad and kills herself at the rebuke of Hamlet’s love.
+The death of Ophelia is the event that occurs upon the return of Hamlet, and it is the wrath of Laertes, the son of Polonius and the brother of Ophelia, that comes after Hamlet at this point.
+Laertes had been away and returned to find that his father had been murdered by Hamlet, though it was not on purpose, and that Ophelia had gone mad and killed herself at the rebuke of Hamlet’s love.
 Thus when he sees Hamlet, he demands a duel to the death.
-In this Hamlet agrees, but again the stakes are against Hamlet.
-He does not drink the poisoned drink from his uncle Claudius, that dose is for his poor mother (Hamlet V.ii.290-291).
+In this, Hamlet agrees, but again the stakes are against Hamlet.
+He does not drink the poisoned drink from his uncle Claudius; that dose is for his poor mother (Hamlet V.ii.290-291).
 While he is the first to be stung by the poison on the blade of the sword of Laertes (Hamlet v.ii.302), he is not the last in that Laertes too is poisoned by his own sword (Hamlet V.ii.303) and Claudius is forced to drink his own poisoned cup (Hamlet V.ii.326).
 In this case, though, Hamlet is not saved, for he dies as well.
-It would seem with all the people on which to attach his wrath when dead made it unnecessary for him to live either, thus he dies as the deceptions and lies die with the others.
+It would seem that all the people on which to attach his wrath when dead made it unnecessary for him to live either; thus, he dies as the deceptions and lies die with the others.

 Shakespeare's Use of the Seven Deadly Sins